salman-abedin/bolt/README.md

 ![](preview/bolt.gif)

-# Bolt: Lighting fast file/folder launcher for the fastest workfow ever
+# Bolt: Lighting fast file/folder launcher for the fastest workflow ever

 Bolt prompts you to pick a file/folder from your favorite directories and launches it